mx-soft/color-picker-x/README.md

 # color picker x
-A small tool that helps in choosing colors for your designs and works that depend on colors The tool provides a spectrum of colors with all Hue of color and Modern Selected Colors .
+color picker x is new windows tool that helps in choosing colors for your designs and works that depend on colors The tool provides a spectrum of colors with all Hue of color and Modern Selected Colors .

 features